community.sops.sops_encrypt module – Encrypt data with SOPS

 The AWS session token to use for requests to AWS.

-Sets the environment variable AWS_SESSION_TOKEN for the sops call.
+Sets the environment variable AWS_SESSION_TOKEN for the SOPS call.

 azure_kv